-In addition to our testing, we polled a variety of alpine climbers in different areas, asking them what they looked for in an alpine or mountaineering backpack — and which models made them willing to part with their precious dirtbag dollars.
+In addition to our testing, we polled a variety of alpine climbers in different areas, asking them what they look for in an alpine or mountaineering backpack — and which models made them willing to part with their precious dirtbag dollars.
 And in our communities of mountain professionals and guides, we asked questions and watched intently to see what packs they were toting around the hills.

 As fun as it is to test packs in the field, playing in the mountains was only half of our testing methodology.
 Weight, volume, and the relationship between them are the most important parts of the quantitative side of our test.
 We measured weight with a digital hanging scale.
 Measuring volume is not so straightforward.
 We noticed that even packs with the same claimed volume did not seem the same size or fit the same amount of gear.
 We decided to test all of the packs ourselves to see how they all compare in volume.

 ASTM International (American Society for Testing and Materials) creates standards for a mind-boggling array of materials, consumer products, and systems.
 The device you are viewing this on probably conforms to some ASTM standards.
 Standard F-2153 provides the "Standard Test Method For Measurement Of Backpack Capacity."
 Many manufacturers use this method to measure volume.
 The technique involves filling the pack with small plastic balls, then measuring the volume of those balls.
 The standard dictates everything about the test, from the size of the balls (15 to 20mm) to what parts of the pack can and cannot be filled with balls and when.

 Our testing method is inspired by the standard but does not adhere to it exactly.
 For one, we used ping-pong balls, which are 40mm in diameter.
 They are easier to obtain, a more common object for our readers to recognize, and now we have enough balls to play ping-pong for the rest of our lives.
 Second, and more importantly, we filled the packs the way the climbing public might in real life, not in an arbitrary way.